edumserrano/webpack-module-federation-with-angular/code-demos/component-ng16/README.md

 ### Dev platform

 When you run the mfe1 app you will see the text `MFE1 dev platform`.
-This is to call out the fact that the mfe1 app is not exposed in its entirety via webpack module federation, only the `MyFeatureModule` Angular feature module or the `MyComponent` Angular component are.
+This is to call out the fact that the mfe1 app is not exposed in its entirety via Webpack Module Federation, only the `MyFeatureModule` Angular feature module or the `MyComponent` Angular component are.
 Everything else in the mfe1 app is there only with the sole purpose of supporting the local development of the mfe1 app, more specifically, the development of the `MyComponent` Angular component.

 This means that the input value `test input value from dev platform` set by the dev platform is not part of the exported component.